 Russia and India have had historical interactions spanning centuries, albeit infrequent.
 Since ancient times, Russians considered India as a symbol of wisdom and wealth (Nadvi, 1929, p.
 60; Appadoria, 1993, p.
 114).
 In earlier times, Cultural exchanges between the two nations were mainly initiated by Indians who carried the torch of their rich heritage to Russia.
 Russian travelers first became acquainted with India in the 16th century.
 In the seventeenth century, a significant number of Indian traders settled in the Russian city of Astrakhan.
 Peter the Great (r.
 1682-1725) showed keen interest in improving Russia's trade relations with Indian Sub-continent.
-In his will14, he directed the Russians to pursue advancement towards India.
-Later in 19th century, Russian scholars keenly studied the Indian civilization, especially during the era of the Great Game15, when the Russian empire was involved in an intense power struggle with British empire for the control of Central Asia.
-Russia extended its sympathies to the Indian freedom fighters during war of Indian people in 1857 against the rule of the British East India Company (Dude, 1997; Sharma, 1999, p.
-9).
-Ivan Pavlovich Minaev, a Russian scholar, attended the first session of INC held in Bombay in organising Hizbullah (the Army of God).
+In his will15, of Allied forces as they were labelled, however, those who managed to reach their home and had powerful connections were pardoned (Oureshi I. H., 1972, pp. 243-50), (Hamid, 1967, pp. 113-7).
+For details see (Shah, 2000, pp. 16-7).
+13In July 1916, letter scribed on a yellow handkerchief were dispatched towards Maulana Mahmud-ul-Hassan (at that time he was in Hejaz).
+The letters contained proposals for obtaining the Ottoman cooperation for the plan of organising Hizbullah (the Army of God).
 The headquarters of Hizbullah were supposed to be founded at Madina.
 The letter further explained that other local centres of this army would be established at various Muslim countries (it's worth noting that by that time, i.e. June 1916, the Sharif of Makkah had already initiated a revolt against the Ottomans and Maulana Mahmud-ul-Hassan himself was imprisoned).
 The entire organisation was designed to operate under the leadership of Mahmud-ul-Hassan.
 Maulana Sindhi was supposed to lead the centre located in Kabul.
 The purpose of this army was to launch an offensive the North-West frontier with the aim to oust British authorities by force.
-13Two delegations of Provisional Government were dispatched to seek the support of tsarist Russia in 1916 and then in June 1917 they contacted the Turkistan Committee of Russian Provisional Government, the missions proved unsuccessful.
+14 Two delegations of Provisional Government were dispatched to seek the support of tsarist Russia in 1916 and then in June 1917 they contacted the Turkistan Committee of Russian Provisional Government, the missions proved unsuccessful.
 First mission reached Tashkent and returned safely to Kabul while the members of the second mission were arrested by the Russians and handed over to British Councilor General.
 The members of the mission to Türkiye were arrested by tsarist authorities in Persia and turned over to British authorities.
 Head of the delegation was hanged, and other members were awarded the punishment of lifetime imprisonment.

-14Will of the Peter the Great (1772-1825), is widely accepted as a guideline for the foreign policy of Russia.
-15The Great Game ended with the Anglo-Russian agreements in 1907.
+15Will of the Peter the Great (1772-1825), is widely accepted as a guideline for the foreign policy of Russia.